pryv/service-core/README.md

 If you're running into a lot of test failures because mongoDB doesn't like you today, it's maybe because your database is empty so try to run the storage tests first:

-    $ cd dist/components/storage/ && yarn test
+    $ cd dist/components/storage/ && npm test

-If you are getting multiple seamingly unrelated errors following a branch switch, rebuild the `dist/` folder using `rm -rf dist/ && yarn release`.
+If you are getting multiple seamingly unrelated errors following a branch switch, rebuild the `dist/` folder using `rm -rf dist/ && npm run release`.

 ### Cannot find module components

 When running tests in single components:
-- `Error: Cannot find module 'components/...'`: Ensure that symlink `node_modules/components` pointing to `../components` exists. (for `dist/`, `yarn release` takes care of it).
+- `Error: Cannot find module 'components/...'`: Ensure that symlink `node_modules/components` pointing to `../components` exists. (for `dist/`, `npm run release` takes care of it).

 ### Unicode

 If you're blocking because 'unicode.org' doesn't like you today, here's what you do:

-    $ NODE_UNICODETABLE_UNICODEDATA_TXT=$(pwd)/UnicodeData.txt yarn install
+    $ NODE_UNICODETABLE_UNICODEDATA_TXT=$(pwd)/UnicodeData.txt npm install

 ### Docker installation on Linux

 If you are trying to run `docker SOME_COMMAND` and get the following error:

 ```log
 docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post http://%2Fvar%2Frun%2Fdocker.sock/v1.26/containers/create: dial unix /var/run/docker.sock: connect: permission denied.
 See 'docker run --help'.
 ```

 You should add the current user to the `docker` group: `sudo usermod -a -G docker $USER`

 After running this command, in your shell, log out of your account and log back in, reboot if needed.
 Run `docker run hello-world` to check if it works.

 [reference](https://techoverflow.net/2017/03/01/solving-docker-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket/)